tumble1999/savaslabs.github.io/drupal-developer.md

 improvement come paramount to existing expert knowledge.
 At Savas we provide peer support and work collectively to achieve our individual and company goals.
 You will work with a team primarily located in Durham, NC, though you need not be physically located nearby to apply.
-You will work directly with high-profile clients who operate in many different industries.
+You will often interface directly with our clients.
 The position will require proficiency in most aspects of Drupal development.
 You will also have a voice in the kind of work you find most rewarding, and we will do what we can to meet your preferences.

 Let's start there.
 If you're Interested in applying for this position